 Kings were anointed in the Old Testament.
 They were chosen and set apart for God’s purposes.
 In the same verses that call believers priests, they are called kings or at least a royal priesthood.

 We are brothers of Christ who will reign as King, children of the Father who is the King.
 So, we are of royal blood now.
 We are anointed, chosen, and set apart for His royal priestly purposes.

 What was the job of the kings and priests?

-So those are our jobs, now that we’ve been anointed and chosen a royal priesthood.
-We are washed by the blood, we confess our sins and our corporate sins, we seek God and listen to Him, we know His word and obey it.
+Those are our jobs since we’ve been anointed and chosen a royal priesthood.
+We are washed by the blood; we confess our own sins and our corporate sins; we seek God and listen to Him; we know His word and obey it.